UUCS TEAM REPORT

 We held a special, special collection for Morning Star Baptist church, raising over $4,000 in support of diversity in our faith community.
 We also continue to support the work of Sandra Williams as a friend of the Black Lens News and as supporters of the local chapter of the NAACP.

 Members of our Pride Team are working with the UUCS office staff and members of the Spokane community of transgender support to put together a list of emergency resources to help in times of need and crisis.
 There is a growing need for support to our transgender community in the Spokane area.
 As we are a welcoming congregation, UUCS often comes up when LBGTQ+ people search for assistance.
 Therefore, we are working with several community leaders to develop much needed assistance.
+As our building reopens, we will continue to provide a safe place for social and support groups of the LGBTQ+ community to meet.

 This fall we began the UUCS Seed Project to preserve food and nature by collecting garden seeds from members.
 We will host annual seed exchanges during spring and fall and will house a seed library here at UUCS for drop off and pick up of seeds anytime.
 We have two categories: Edible and Decorative.
 Edible includes vegetables, fruits, grains, and herbs.
 Decorative includes flowers, ground covers, and other decorative plants.
-We will also be holding a plant sale sometime this spring/summer so keep an eye out.

 Our Green Team will be starting up again soon to review sustainability practices here at UUCS and to evaluate and maintain our status as a green sanctuary.